medialab/xan/docs/cookbook/dataviz.md

 For instance I personally use `xan plot` to draw simplified node-link diagrams of very large graphs in the terminal.

-The `layout.csv.gz` file (as described [here](#downloading-the-datasets-used-in-this-guide)) contains a sample of the x & y positions assigned to each page of a now defunct French social network by the [ForceAtlas2](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0098679) layout algorithm.
+The `layout.csv` file (as described [here](#downloading-the-datasets-used-in-this-guide)) contains a sample of the x & y positions assigned to each page of a now defunct French social network by the [ForceAtlas2](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0098679) layout algorithm.

 People usually rely on [Gephi](https://gephi.org/) or [sigma.js](sigmajs.org/) to interactively explore this kind of graphs.